- Home

 Rodenticide poisoning is generally the result of ingestion.
 A cat may eat rat poison (direct ingestion), or consume a rodent that has ingested the poison (secondary poisoning).

-Cats may eat poison out of hunger or curiosity, or unwittingly if it becomes mixed with its food.
+Cats may eat poison out of hunger or curiosity, or unwittingly if it somehow becomes mixed with their food.
 Cats who hunt rodents may catch and eat an animal that has ingested poison placed nearby.

 Diagnosis of Poisoning Due to Ingesting Rat Poison in Cats

-Your veterinarian will run tests on the vomit and fecal samples you collect and may conduct blood and urine tests.
-These tests can rule out other conditions and illnesses to help determine if your cat has been poisoned and with what, as well as the nature and extent of damage it has caused.
+The vet will conduct urine and blood tests (including a blood clotting profile) and potentially examine vomit and fecal samples.
+This will help them determine if your cat has been poisoned and with what, as well as the nature and extent of the damage it has caused.

 Treatment of Poisoning Due to Ingesting Rat Poison in Cats